vesoft-inc/nebula-docs-cn/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

         # if no need to export any properties when export NebulaGraph edge data
         # if noField is configured true, just export src,dst,rank
         noField:false
-        # define to export what properties when export NebulaGraph edfe data
+        # define properties to export from NebulaGraph edge data
         # if return.fields is configured as empty list, then export all properties
         return.fields:[]
         # nebula space partition number